Benefits of Mini Buns for Healthier Hair Nights

 The physical act of sectioning and knotting your hair is a great way to wind down before bed.

 • Circulatory Prep: Start with a gentle scalp massage.
-It stimulates blood flow and helps release the tension of the day.
+It stimulates blood flow and helps release the tension of the day, apply serums.

 • Mental Wind Down: Do your knotting routine while watching or listening to something relaxing.
 It turns a necessary task into a moment of mental recovery.